 Tribute Video To Truckers Goes Viral!
 Meet The Truck Driver Behind It

-Little Rock, Arkansas – Before this week the most views 50-year-old trucker Bill Everly says he ever received on one of his YouTube videos was “34.”
+Little Rock, AR – Before this week the most views 50-year-old trucker Bill Everly says he ever received on one of his YouTube videos was “34.”
 That all changed on Monday.

 Everly, who spent 23 years as a tattoo artist before becoming a professional truck driver, produced and published a tribute video to truckers that has now gone viral on Facebook.
 As of this writing his video entitled “The Life Of An OTR Driver,” is approaching 200,000 views and is well on its way to millions of views.
 (Watch it below.)

-“I am so overwhelmed,” Everly told Transportation Nation Network (TNN) in our exclusive interview.
+“I am so overwhelmed,” Everly told Transportation Nation Network (TNN) in an exclusive interview.
 “I saw that it hit 60,000 views and I cried.
 I actually cried,” he said.

 The less than 5-minute video set to Journey’s all-time favorite classic hit, Faithfully, is delivered from Everly’s perspective about the experiences he’s had in his 5-year career as a trucker.
 Even though Everly has only been in trucking a short time, he’s worked as a driver trainer, owner-operator and now a company driver again.